TheLegendOfMataNui/VS-OSI/README.md

 See `ScriptDebuggerLaunchProvider.cs` for the debugger launching stuff.

 `OSIProject.Tasks` - The library that holds the MSBuild tasks for compiling OSI material.

+`OSIProject.DebugServer` - The SAGE Hookmod that hooks the game's OSI virtual machine an provides debugging capabilities.